WICG/nav-speculation/prerendering-cross-site.md

 - `SharedWorker` construction is delayed in prerendering browsing contexts.
 In particular, while the `new SharedWorker()` constructor returns immediately, no worker is started or connected to until after activation.
 Any messages sent to the `SharedWorker` pre-activation are buffered up and delivered upon activation.
 (And, since the `SharedWorker` is not connected to an actual shared worker pre-activation, no message can be received on it pre-activation.)
 - Web locks APIs will return promises which wait to settle (and wait to do any lock-related work) until activation.
 - TODO `ServiceWorker`?
-- Fetches within cross-origin prerendering browsing contexts, including the initial request for the page, do not use credentials.
+- Fetches within cross-site prerendering browsing contexts, including the initial request for the page, do not use credentials.
 Credentialed fetches could be used for cross-site recognition, for example by:
   - Using the sequence of loads.
 The referring page could encode a user ID into the order in which a sequence of URLs are prerendered.
-To prevent the target from correlating this ID with its own user ID without a navigation, a document loaded into a cross-origin prerendering browsing context is fetched without credentials and doesn't have access to storage, as described above.
+To prevent the target from correlating this ID with its own user ID without a navigation, a document loaded into a cross-site prerendering browsing context is fetched without credentials and doesn't have access to storage, as described above.
   - The host creates a prerendering browsing context, and the prerendered site decides between a 204 and a real response based on the user's ID.
 Or the prerendered site delays the response by an amount of time that depends on the user's ID.
 Because the prerendering load is done without credentials, the prerendered site can't get its user ID in order to make this sort of decision.
 - Sizing side channels: prerendering browsing contexts always perform layout based on the initial size of their referring browsing context, as its most likely that upon activation, they'll end up with that same size.
 However, further resizes to the referring browsing context are not used to update the size of the prerendering browsing context, as this could be used to communicate a user ID.
 For simplicity, we apply this sizing model to same-origin prerendered content as well.